MHCommunity/mousehunt-improved/CONTRIBUTING.md

 The `subcategories` array is only needed if you have mice that should be sorted into a subcategory.
 The subcategory object just needs `id` and `name` properties.

 > [!TIP]
-> Running `bun run fix-map-groups` will go through the mice in the map groups file and replace any mouse names with their mouse types, so you can use the full names like "Mutated Behemoth Mouse" in the file and then run this command to replace them with the mouse types like "mutated_behemoth".
+> Running `bun run fix-map-groups` will go through the mice in the map group files and replace any mouse names with their mouse types, so you can use the full names like "Mutated Behemoth Mouse" in the file and then run this command to replace them with the mouse types like "mutated_behemoth".

 ## Building an extension or userscript that interacts with MouseHunt Improved